 The CGI protocol itself is very simple and that is both its allure and downfall.
 The protocol at its essence is a pipe with the CGI program reading standard input plus environment and generating a response to the standard output.
 Both ends of the pipe are connected to the web server.

 Created in the 90’s, CGI was the first technique for generating dynamic content.
-However, the needs of web applications have grown enormously, and CGI has not evolved.
+However, the needs of web applications have grown enormously, and CGI has not evolved to meet the need.
 It simply is not up to the challenges of modern web applications and the onerous security environment of today.
 Unfortunately, many embedded devices still use CGI today.

 Some use it because of the apparent simplicity of CGI.